Hotel magnate pleads guilty to U.S. campaign contribution scheme

 Chatwal entered his plea at a hearing before U.S. District Judge Leo Glasser, saying simply, "I plead guilty, sir."

-The case was unveiled two weeks after Hampshire named Eric Danziger to replace Chatwal as chief executive.
+The case was unveiled two weeks after Hampshire named Eric Danizger to replace Chatwal as chief executive.

 Chatwal was to remain chairman of the privately held New York-based company, which was founded in 1986 and operates hotels in New York, Miami and the United Kingdom.
 Chatwal is also the founder of the Bombay Palace restaurant chain.